 When to Visit Guatemala

-Guatemala’s year is divided into two seasons — rainy and dry.
-Both seasons have their advantages, and deciding when to go will largely depend on your availability and what you would like to do in Guatemala.
+Guatemala is such a beautiful country that the best time to visit is whenever you can clear your schedule!
+However, in terms of weather, Guatemala’s year is divided into two distinct seasons—rainy and dry.
+Both seasons have their advantages, and deciding when to go will largely depend on your availability, and what you would like to do in Guatemala.

+Predictably, the weather you will encounter during your time in Guatemala depends not only on the time of year you visit, but on the microclimate of the specific geographic region you find yourself in.
 The dry season lasts from November to early May.
-Although it can sometimes rain during this season, it’s far from normal (except on the Caribbean coast, which can see rain throughout the year).
-The coldest months are December through February — the daytime highs in mountainous areas around Guatemala City, Antigua, and Quetzaltenango are usually in the mid-60s.
-After February, the country begins to warm up as it progresses towards the rainy season.
+Although it can sometimes rain during this season, it’s far from normal (except on the Caribbean Coast, which can see rain throughout the year).
+The coldest months are December through February—the daytime highs in mountainous areas around Guatemala City, Antigua, and Quetzaltenango are usually in the mid-60s.
+After February, the country begins to warm up as it progresses toward the rainy season.
 The dry season is the best time of year for hiking and extended outdoor adventures.
 The temperatures are pleasant and you’re virtually ensured to remain rain-free.

 The rainy season typically starts near the end of May and lasts until early November.
 Days during the rainy season often see showers in the afternoon and early evening, with cloud-free skies during the morning and late evening.
 September and October are the wettest months.
 The temperatures are warmer during this time of year.